mnr/writing-wip/kwak-anthology.md

 Farj, Broin, and Nilsson seated themselves in the same spots as the last time they visited the police media lab.
 Lupe was running a visual of the Hestia oven and a scrolling display of some active computer logic.
 Araci admired the setup.

 He began.
 “Thanks for joining us.
 As I mentioned, our research identified some behaviors we don’t understand.
-Let me show you a demonstration then I’ve got a few questions.”
+Let me show you a demonstration, then I’ve got a few questions.”

-Araci motioned to Lupe, who produced the WorldFood food kit and placed it on the table.
+Araci motioned to Lupe, who produced the WorldFood kit and placed it on the table.
 The oven graphic showed a connection with the meal and behind the glass wall, the servers absolutely blazed with activity.
 Lupe paused the code.

 “The last time we met, I knew little about what Dakota was doing.
 I didn’t realize she had an experimental meal from one of your competitors.
 But I suspect you realized that when you saw the serial number and made your abrupt exit.”

 Farj looked at Nilsson and Broin; they only looked back.
 They had obviously discussed this between themselves already.

 “This meal,” Araci showed the WorldFood meal on the table, “is like the one Dakota placed in her modified Hestia oven.
-We’ve learned it contains artificial intelligence to enable it to override any blocks placed by the Hestia oven.
+We’ve learned it contains artificial intelligence to enable it to override blocks placed by the Hestia oven.
 Lupe, please continue the simulation.”

 Lupe released the pause on the code and several indicators immediately jumped, then displayed “Out Of Range” or “Process Termination” errors.
 The simulation stopped, and the servers quieted down.

 “You’ll excuse me for this underwhelming demonstration,” said Araci.
 “It would have been more impressive to run this on an actual Hestia oven, but we don’t have explosion-proof rooms in this station.
 As such, we’ve just seen a simulation of what happens when one of these unknown meals talks with a Hestia Oven in a diagnostic mode.
 The meal instructs the oven to stop attempts at reverse-engineering.
+If the oven doesn't stop, the meal fights back.
 We believe this happened to Dakota Williams.”

-“Our limits of liability end when the owner makes unauthorized modifications,” said Farj.
-“I’m not confirming your research, but this would have been Dakota’s fault.”

-“I understand that,” replied Araci.
-“It would be fruitless for me to try prove corporate malfeasance.
-And - as a government entity, it would be irresponsible to publish any unfounded opinions that might lead to damaging rumors.
-So let’s assume this is all speculative.”

 “Hestia would never instruct an AI to react like this,” interjected Ms. Broin.
 “It’s bad corporate relations and speaking for the Hestia legal department, it’s not something we would advise.”

 “See, that’s the thing,” replied Araci.
 “You don’t tell an AI how to behave.
 AI chooses from options.
 You just provide desired endpoints.
 Here, a *manufacturer* - and by manufacturer, I mean *you* - only needs to instruct the AI of the problem, then sit back and let it sort out the best resolution.
-If you don’t restrict it from a specific method, it remains a viable choice.
-That might be negligence - but that’s much harder to prove.”
+If you don’t restrict it from a specific method, it remains a viable choice.”

 Farj was tapping his foot.
 Araci read it as a nervous twitch and evidence he was making his point.

 “Defensive AI in a meal is one thing,” Araci said, “defensive AI in an oven is another.”
 Araci addressed his statements directly to Farj.
 “If an oven were equipped with AI that obstructed competitive meals, and that oven was involved in suspicious events, well, that would be *problematic*.
 Do you see what I’m saying?”

 Farj looked at Broin, who shook her head *No!* The unspoken communication was clear; Hestia had already been engaged in exactly this type of project.
 Now they were on notice.
-Even if an oven only exploded a few times out of millions, there was a potential for public relations blowback.
 Nilsson was fidgeting; Araci could only imagine he was planning how to address this at a shareholder meeting.

 “I think we understand your point,” said Farj.
-“We are limited in our ability to discuss this at length, and again, we have a hyperloop to catch.
+“We are limited in our ability to discuss this at length.
 I assume we’ll be in touch if you have other concerns.”

 Araci and Lupe shook hands with their departing guests.
 When the room was empty, Araci spoke to Lupe; “Do you want to listen to this next call?”

 “Wouldn’t miss it for the world,” Lupe said.

 Araci connected with Abundancy and Robin, then looped in Lupe.
-“Robin, I just had an interesting conversation with some mutual friends.
-I can’t publish what we discussed.
-But if someone were to file a freedom of information request, they might learn something they would want to share.
+“Robin, I just had an interesting conversation with some mutual friends about ovens and meals and AI.
+As a government entity, it would be irresponsible of me to publish unfounded opinions that might lead to damaging rumors.
+But if *someone* were to file a freedom of information request regarding police investigation of the death of Dakota Williams, they might learn something they would want to share.
 It could head off some unfortunate product enhancements to meal kits and ovens.”

 “Thanks,” said Robin.
 “It’s a costly lesson, but I think Dakota would have approved.
 I’ll follow up on your suggestion.”

 Araci and Lupe ended the call.
 “I’m sorry to close the investigation,” said Araci “Dakota will have died in a freak accident - no murder charges.
 But hopefully this puts an end to anything like this.”

 “I don’t know,” said Lupe.
 “We humans are always looking for novel ways to kill ourselves.”
 She stood.
 “I’m hungry, let’s get lunch.
 I’ve heard of a new Iraqi restaurant.”